LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/RecommendationAPI/overview.md

 To use Recommendation APIs you will need to create and use an API key.
 To get your unique key:

-4. Login to Conversation Orchestrator with your LiveEngage credentials and then navigate to **Developer Key**.
+4. Login to Conversation Orchestrator with your Conversational Cloud credentials and then navigate to **Developer Key**.

 5. Copy and paste the key you see in the experience and use it in your API headers.